-- Lake Michigan Water Trail: Experienced kayakers are encouraged to paddle along the Lake Michigan Water Trail, and experience the dunes and national lakeshore like never before!
+- Lake Michigan Water Trail: Experienced kayakers are encouraged to paddle along the Lake Michigan Water Trail, and experience the dunes and National Park like never before!

-- Upcoming Events: Check out the Indiana Dunes National Lakeshore calendar for upcoming events such as gardening at Chellberg Farm or ranger led hikes.
+- Upcoming Events: Check out the Indiana Dunes National Park calendar for upcoming events such as gardening at Chellberg Farm or ranger led hikes.

 - Old Lighthouse Museum: Just 20 minutes from the park, this museum is located in the harbor of Michigan City, Indiana.
 The lighthouse is open Tuesday through Sunday from 1-4pm during the season.